How to Teach English Online as a Digital NomadBy Maricela Breedlove

 This will also require research and planning.
-Once you have decided on which kind of job you prefer and/or which online tutoring company you want to teach for, be very clear on what you will be making and how you will be using that money.
+Once you have decided on which kind of job you prefer and/or which online tutoring company you want to teach with, be very clear on what you will be making and how you will be using that money.

 Will you be based in a certain location or will you have to account for travel expenses?
 Be realistic and avoid any pitfalls such as overextending yourself with too much too soon.
-It is very possible to make a great living doing this, just be sure you know how you will be spending the fruits of your labor!
+It is very possible to make a great living doing this – just be sure you know how you will be spending the fruits of your labor!

 Get certified to teach English online.

-Make sure you meet other requirements to teach English online
+Make sure you meet other requirements to teach English online.

 While each platform has its own requirements to teach English online with them, there are some very basic things you should know and be prepared for if this is something you want to pursue.